-As the RAF has been finalized, a new initiative has appeared from the Institute of Electrical and Electronics Engineers (IEEE) to develop a SOA Reference Architecture.
-Encouragingly, the working group established decided not to start from scratch but instead take account of existing work.
-Its initial phase of work is currently ongoing (Summer 2012) and is concentrating on assessing both the current RAF and The Open Group's SOA Reference Architecture.
-The desire at this stage is to endorse these two works rather than creating a new one.
+- 4182 As the RAF has been finalized, a new initiative has appeared from the Institute of Electrical and - 4183 Electronics Engineers (IEEE) to develop a SOA Reference Architecture.
+Encouragingly, the working - 4184 group established decided not to start from scratch but instead take account of existing work.
+Its initial - 4185 phase of work is currently ongoing (Summer 2012) and is concentrating on assessing both the current - 4186 RAF and The Open Group's SOA Reference Architecture.
+The desire at this stage is to endorse these - 4187 two works rather than to create a new one.

-D.4 RM-ODP
+C.4 RM-ODP

-The Reference Model for Open Distributed Processing (the RM-ODP) is an international standard developed by the ISO and ITU-T standardization organizations [ISO/IEC 10746].
-It provides a set of concepts and structuring rules for describing and building open distributed systems, structured in terms of five viewpoints, representing concerns of different stakeholders.
+- 4189 The Reference Model for Open Distributed Processing (the RM-ODP) is an international standard - 4190 developed by the ISO and ITU-T standardization organizations [ISO/IEC 10746].
+It provides a set of - 4191 concepts and structuring rules for describing and building open distributed systems, structured in terms of - 4192 five viewpoints, representing concerns of different stakeholders. - 4193 From an architectural point of view, there is no significant difference between service-oriented - 4194 architectures (SOA) and the architectural framework defined in ODP.
+Some argue that current service- - oriented approaches can be understood as a subset of the more general ODP approach [LININGTON]. - 4196 Many of the concepts and principles in the RAF and the RM-ODP are indeed closely aligned.